thisoldgeek/Modern-Jukebox/README.md

 Intentionally blank

 ## *More Information:*
-Future: [Place Holder] See the build log at https://www.hackster.io/thisoldgeek/Modern-Jukebox
+See the build log at https://www.hackster.io/thisoldgeek/modern-jukebox-bd1f4c
 ## *Update 02-25-2021:*
 Initial install.